salt-die/mind_the_gaps/README.md

 Range start and end can be anything that's comparable with `<`, `>`.
 Also returns a valid length for anything with `__sub__` defined.

-RangeSets have most the same operations defined as Ranges, but allow non-contiguous groups of Ranges.
+RangeSets have most of the same operations defined as Ranges, but allow non-contiguous groups of Ranges.

 RangeDicts allows one to map a continous range of keys to a value.
 Ranges in RangeDicts must be mutually disjoint.
 Given a key, the dict is searched quickly with the bisect module, so it's a reasonably fast implementation.